foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab2.rst

             include $(EMBARC_ROOT)/options/options.mk

- 4.  run
+ 4. Run

-    * Set your EMSK 2.2 hardware configuration to ARC EM7D (no need to set for iotdk), and connect it to your PC.
+    * Set your EMSK 2.2 hardware configuration to ARC EM7D (no need to set to iotdk), and connect it to your PC.
 Open ``PuTTY`` or ``Tera-term``, and connect to the right COM port.
 Set the baudrate to **115200 bps**.

-    * Enter ``make run`` in the command line to run this application.
+    * Enter ``make run`` in the command-line to run this application.

 Exercises
 =========